Kitware/tangelo/docs/releasing-tangelo.rst

 This should result in a virtual environment with a newly built Tangelo.
 Bumping the version number in the previous step means that Grunt should have also updated the version string in all parts of the code that require it.

-Also edit ``js/tests/tangelo-version.js`` to bump the version number there manually.
-This part is done by hand to ensure that the version tests are deployed correctly for step 6 below.

 **5. Commit.** Make a commit on the release branch containing the version number
 update: